 Getting over an affair also requires you to take responsibility for your actions, forgive yourself, practice complete honesty with your spouse and most importantly get past defensiveness.

-So, how to get over an affair when you cheated?
-Remember recovering from infidelity when you have cheated is a gut wrenching process for your spouse, who would undergo emotions ranging from shame, embarrassment to a sense of disillusionment .
+So, how to get over an affair when you’re the one who cheated?
+Remember, recovering from infidelity when you have cheated is a gut-wrenching process for your spouse, who may undergo emotions ranging from shame or embarrassment to a sense of disillusionment.
 Also, your burden of guilt and loneliness may make you feel unworthy of your partner’s sympathy.

 However, by accepting that you have to heal two lives, yours and your spouse’s, you will be able to harness the inner strength to facilitate the process of recovering from infidelity in marriage.
 This also answers the question, “how to help your spouse heal from your affair”.